-Serbia: Power market 2014 Market deregulation and energy trade in EPS, 13 terawatt hours of total 34 of annual consumption of electricity will be placed on the market27.
-August 2013. / News Serbia Energy
+Serbia: Power market 2014 Market deregulation and energy trade in EPS, 13 terawatt hours of total 34 of annual consumption of electricity will be placed on the market, News Serbia Energy

 The supply of end customers is included in the company “EPS Supply”, which is both public supplier and supplier.
 The Department of Electricity Trade of EPS remains the trader of the producers, thermal power plants and hydro power plants.